mattereppe/bccstego/README.md

 ## References

 [1] L. Caviglione, W. Mazurczyk, M. Repetto, A. Schaffhauser, M. Zuppelli.
-Kernel-level Tracing for Detecting Stegomalware and Covert Channels in Linux Environments, <i>Computer Networks</i>, Under revision.
+Kernel-level Tracing for Detecting Stegomalware and Covert Channels in Linux Environments, <i>Computer Networks</i>, Volume 191, May 2021.
+DOI: <A href="https://doi.org/10.1016/j.comnet.2021.108010">10.1016/j.comnet.2021.108010</A>.

 [2] The IPv6CC suite.
 Soon available...

 ## Acknowledgements

-This work has received funding from the European Commission under Grant Agreement no. 786922 (ASTRID).
+This work has received funding from the European Commission under Grant Agreement no. 786922 (ASTRID), Grant Agreement no. 833456 (GUARD) and Grant Agreement no. 833042 (SIMARGL).